IBM/aspera-cli/docs/README.erb.md

 There were a few pitfalls:

-- The tool was written in the aging `perl` language while most Aspera web application products (but the Transfer Server) are written in `ruby`.
+- <%=tool%> was written in the aging `perl` language while most Aspera web application products (but the Transfer Server) are written in `ruby`.
-- The tool was only for transfers, but not able to call other products APIs
+- <%=tool%> was only for transfers, but not able to call other products APIs

 So, it evolved into <%=tool%>: